 Besides, identify if there are still paragraphs with too many ideas and whether ideas are logically linked with one another.

-Here’s a useful video by Jefferson Multimedia on writing cohesive paragraphs.
+Here’s a helpful video by Jefferson Multimedia on writing cohesive paragraphs.

 7 Tips to Consider While Writing a Reverse Outline

 New to reverse outlining?
 Here are seven tips to consider.